Great Northern class Z-1: Service

 The first of eight Y-1 locomotives arrived late in 1927, and these served alongside the Z-1s.
 The Y-1 was a more powerful (3000 hp) and heavier (518250 lb 1-C+C-1 (or (1′Co)+(Co1′) as UIC) locomotive, and they were used individually rather than in pairs.

-The new Cascade Tunnel was opened on 12 January 12, 1929.
+The new Cascade Tunnel was opened on 12 January 1929.
 All five pairs of Z-1 had been delivered by this time, as had four of the Y-1.

-The Great Northern initially used a 'Pullman Green' livery for its electric locomotives.
-When the W-1 cab unit units arrived in 1947, they were painted in a new 'Empire Builder' scheme of orange and green separated by gold lining.
+The Great Northern initially used a Pullman Green livery for its electric locomotives.
+When the W-1 cab unit units arrived in 1947, they were painted in a new Empire Builder scheme of orange and green separated by gold lining.
 The other electrics were later repainted in these Empire Builder colors, but not the oldest of the stock, the Z-1s.

-Post-WWII the decision was taken, in common with many of the other US electric railways operating with 1920s equipment, to convert to diesel haulage rather than to renew the electrification system.
+After WWII, the decision was taken, in common with many of the other US electric railways operating with 1920s equipment, to convert to diesel haulage rather than to renew the electrification system.
 This would allow straight-through haulage by the same locomotives, rather than interchanging between steam and electric.
 Improved ventilation was needed for the tunnel though, and a forced ventilation fan house was built around the East portal, powered by the same traction current.
 This involved providing a closed door to the tunnel portal to control airflow, which opened automatically as a train approached.

-All Z-1s were retired and scrapped on August 1956.
+All Z-1s were retired and scrapped in August 1956.
 The other GN electric locomotives were sold on to other railroads.